Yesway, Inc.

 Risk Factors

-- Intense competition from national retail giants and convenience chains
+- Intense competition from industry giants like 7-Eleven and big-box retailers.

 Financial Metrics